FAQ

 While a specific amount can’t be given until the doctor evaluates your case, Discseel® Procedure generally costs less than 25% of what a spinal fusion would cost.

-The Discseel® Procedure is not currently covered by insurance.
+Is the Discseel® Procedure covered by Insurance?

 That’s okay and is a situation that many of our patients are in.
 They’ve had prior surgery, they’ve had fusions, and they’ve had metal inserted into their backs.
 That’s what we work with, and our goal is to help you get relief from your pain regardless of any previous procedures.